emanuele-moscato/cv-explorations/README.md

-# cv-explorations
+# CV explorations

-A repo to explore machine learning applications to computer vision
+A repo to explore machine learning applications to computer vision.